yvvki/bunup/docs/docs/guide/workspaces.md

 | `name` | `string` | Unique identifier for the package |
 | `root` | `string` | Relative path to the package directory |
 | `config` | `BunupConfig \| BunupConfig[]` | Build configuration(s) for this package |

+The config property is optional and can be omitted if you want to use the defaults, for example ESM-only output, and the entry point of each package is one of the [default entry points](/docs/introduction#default-entry-points), like `src/index.ts`.

 ## Basic Usage